eulloa10/eulloa10/README.md

-I'm Ed, a software engineer with a background in accounting and finance.
-I'm currently contributing to open-source projects and searching for software engineering opportunities.
+I'm Ed.
+I am a software engineer and a former revenue accountant.

 ## About Me
-I am a software engineer and a former revenue accountant.
 My experience spans several industries including real estate, media and entertainment, and e-commerce.
 This unique combination of skills enables me to approach challenges with a thorough understanding of both technical and financial perspectives.

 ## Technical Skills
 - **Languages:** JavaScript, Python, TypeScript, HTML, CSS